DancingIguana/DancingIguana/README.md

 - Hi, I’m Juan Pablo Maldonado Castro @DancingIguana
 - I’m interested in machine learning and in software development
-- I’m currently a data science senior student at UNAM (Universidad Nacional Autónoma de México).
+- I’m a recent data science graduate at UNAM (Universidad Nacional Autónoma de México) and incoming software engineer at Microsoft.
 - How to reach me by email: maldonadocastrojp@gmail.com

 For more information about me, check my portfolio website: https://dancingiguana.github.io/